JBL PartyBox 110 Speaker Review

 JBL Boombox 3

 While the JBL Boombox 3 is on the larger side for a portable speaker, the JBL PartyBox 110, as its name suggests, is better suited for parties.
 It's a fair bit heavier and bulkier than the Boombox 3, so you won't be hauling it around on weekend trips.
 The Boombox 3 is also better built and has a much longer battery life, reinforcing its superiority as a portable option.
-That said, when it comes to getting bodies moving, the PartyBox 110 can get a fair bit louder, and it comes with a customizable RGB light show.
+They reach similar max volumes, but the PartyBox 110 has a customizable RGB light show.
 Its default sound profile is also capable of reproducing basslines well, thanks to its prominent high-bass.
-That said, neither speaker is capable of outputting much in the way of deep, rumbly low-bass.
+That said, neither speaker can output much in the way of deep, rumbly low bass.

 Klipsch GIG XXL